Did Democratic Republicans Want An Economy Based On Manufacturing

 Infrastructure Development and its Indirect Support for Manufacturing

 Despite their agrarian leanings, the Democratic-Republicans weren't entirely opposed to economic development beyond agriculture.
-Their commitment to improving internal improvements, such as roads, canals, and eventually, railroads, played a crucial, albeit indirect, role in fostering manufacturing.
-These infrastructure projects facilitated the movement of goods, including raw materials and manufactured products, thereby connecting different regions of the country and improving market access.
+But their commitment to improving internal improvements, such as roads, canals, and eventually, railroads, played a crucial, albeit indirect, role in fostering manufacturing.
+Still, these infrastructure projects facilitated the movement of goods, including raw materials and manufactured products, thereby connecting different regions of the country and improving market access.
 This improved infrastructure, while not explicitly intended to boost manufacturing, undeniably made it easier and more profitable for manufacturers to operate and expand their reach.
 The development of a national market, facilitated by these improvements, allowed manufacturers to access wider consumer bases and thereby stimulate production.

 Tariffs and the Protection of nascent Industries